PlaidCloud/website/content/en/docs/tasks/administer-cluster/controller-manager-leader-migration.md

 ### Default Configuration

-Starting Kubernetes 1.22, Leader Migration provides a default configuration suitable for the default controller-to-manager assignment.
+Starting PlaidCloud 1.22, Leader Migration provides a default configuration suitable for the default controller-to-manager assignment.
 The default configuration can be enabled by setting `--enable-leader-migration` but without `--leader-migration-config=`.

 For `kube-controller-manager` and `cloud-controller-manager`, if there are no flags that enable any in-tree cloud provider or change ownership of controllers, the default configuration can be used to avoid manual creation of the configuration file.

 ## {{% heading "whatsnext" %}}

-- Read the [Controller Manager Leader Migration](https://github.com/kubernetes/enhancements/tree/master/keps/sig-cloud-provider/2436-controller-manager-leader-migration) enhancement proposal
+- Read the [Controller Manager Leader Migration](https://github.com/PlaidCloud/enhancements/tree/master/keps/sig-cloud-provider/2436-controller-manager-leader-migration) enhancement proposal